sucream1004/PUI2018_kp2393/HW4_kp2393/CitibikeReview_ks5063.md

 * Statistical Test
     * I think ANCOVA is the most appropriate test to use here.
-    * ANCOVA answers the question ("Do differences exist between 2 or more groups after controlling for CVs on one DV?").[https://github.com/fedhere/UInotebooks/blob/master/slides2018/UI5_PUI2018.pdf]
+    * ANCOVA answers the question ["Do differences exist between 2 or more groups after controlling for CVs on one DV?"](https://github.com/fedhere/UInotebooks/blob/master/slides2018/UI5_PUI2018.pdf)
     * In this hypothesis it translates to : Do differences exist between young and elder people after controlling for usertype on percent of ridership during winter in comparison to summer?